OpenNFS/OpenNFS/README.md

   * Select Car models (Low LOD, Med LOD, Misc parts) in Debug Menu, by expanding "Car Models" dropdown and playing with checkboxes
   * Set Draw Distance by unchecking NBData and adjusting slider (Neighbour data only available for NFS3/NFS4).
   * For NFS3 tracks, change between 'Classic Graphics' and a unfinished slightly more dynamic implementation.
   * Go to free camera, and expand the "Engine Entity" dialog box on an NFS3 track, to adjust lighting parameters for lights after targeting them with the cursor and * clicking.
 This will affect the colour of the track in non classic graphics mode.
-Adjust Track Specular Damper and Reflectivity similarly from Debug Menu.
+Adjust TrackModel Specular Damper and Reflectivity similarly from Debug Menu.
   * Similarly, click the car to tweak physics parameters in real time in the "Engine Entity" dialog, and view data from the car.
   * Pan and zoom around the car with mouse wheel and LMB/RMB in "Car Cam" mode (ensure Hermite Curve cam is unchecked)
   * Set Sky Colour